-A blackish (or brownish), medium-sized, slender rat with long, naked, scaly tail; tail usually longer than head and body but not always so.
+A Roof Rat is a blackish (or brownish), medium-sized, slender rat with long, naked, scaly tail; tail usually longer than head and body but not always so.
 External measurements average: total length, 370 mm; tail, 190 mm; hind foot, 36 mm., weight, up to 200 g.

 They accept a wide variety of food items, including grains, meats, and almost any item that has nutritive value.

 Roof rats breed throughout the year, with two peaks of production in February and March and again in May and June.
 The period of least activity is in July and August.
 The gestation period is approximately 21 days, and the number of young per litter averages almost seven.
 The young rats at birth are naked, blind, and nearly helpless.
 They mature rather rapidly, are weaned when about 3 weeks old, and are able to reproduce when approximately 3 months old.
 In Texas, young females with a head and body length of 125 mm were sexually mature.
 Like the Norway rat, the roof rat is destructive to property and foodstuffs.
 Also, it plays an important part in the transmission of such human diseases as endemic typhus, rat bite fever, and bubonic plague.